 Michael Hakmin Lee, Ph.D.

-Michael Hakmin Lee is Visiting Assistant Professor of Evangelism & Leadership and Research Fellow at the Billy Graham Center.
+Michael Hakmin Lee is Assistant Professor of Ministry and Leadership.
 Michael was born in Seoul, Korea, and immigrated with his family to the U.S., eventually settling in Houston, Texas.
-Michael became very involved in campus ministries during his junior and senior years of college at the University of Texas at Austin and sensed God’s calling to vocational Christian ministry during a mission trip in his final year.
+Michael became very involved in campus ministries during his junior and senior years of college at the University of Texas at Austin and sensed God’s calling to vocational Christian ministry as he neared graduation.
+After graduating with a degree in biochemistry, Michael returned home to Houston, where he worked as a full-time school teacher, planting and leading a youth ministry as a bi-vocational minister while pursuing seminary training.

-He eventually earned his Th.M. in Systematic Theology and Intercultural Studies from DTS and became an ordained minister at Asian American Baptist Church.
-Michael and his family moved to Illinois to pursue a Ph.D. in Intercultural Studies at Trinity Evangelical Divinity School, which he completed in 2015.
+An ordained minister, Michael continued to serve in pastoral ministries during and after completing his Th.M. in Systematic Theology and Intercultural Studies from Dallas Theological Seminary.
+He earned a Ph.D. in Intercultural Studies at Trinity Evangelical Divinity School and has taught at several schools prior to coming to Wheaton College.
 He wrote his dissertation on Christian deconversion, specifically exploring the experiences of former evangelical missionaries and pastors who have abandoned the Christian faith.

 Trinity Evangelical Divinity School